lneshev/Softuni-AngularWorkshop-FurnitureSystem/README.md

 This is the finished Angular workshop for "Furniture system" from Softuni's Angular course 2019.

-It has two projects: client and server:
+It has three projects: two clients and a server:

-- The client is written in Angular 20.
+- The first client is written in Angular 20.
+- The second client is written in React 18 via Vite and it is a visual clone of the Angular client.
 - The server is rewritten in .NET 9 (WebAPI), with the help of Moravian Star.
 The database is MS SQL.